-In this guide, we cover the basics of both the car fender and the bumper.
-We also outline the differences between these two body parts based on the functionality, location and cost of repairs.
+In this guide, I cover the basics of both the car fender and the bumper.
+I also outline the differences between these two body parts based on the functionality, location, and cost of repairs.

 What is a Car Fender?